 1. Online Tutor

-You can use the knowledge gained in your major, or any other subject you’re good at and work as an online tutor to help struggling students.
+You can use the knowledge gained in your major, or any other subject you're good at and work as an online tutor to help struggling students.
+Plus, becoming a tutor is not only good for your CV but also for your own personal growth: you get to meet a lot of new people and gain more skills thanks to the training programs!

 The pay varies on your depth of knowledge, as well as, on your area of expertise as some subjects are in higher demand than others.